wikimedia/integration-zuul/doc/source/admin/drivers/github.rst

       comment to the pipeline status to the github pull request.
 Only used for Pull Request based items.

+   .. attr:: review

+      One of `approve`, `comment`, or `request-changes` that causes the reporter to submit a review with the specified status on Pull Request based items.
+Has no effect on other items.

+   .. attr:: review-body

+      Text that will be submitted as the body of the review.
+Required if review is set to `comment` or `request-changes`.

    .. attr:: merge
       :default: false